-Executed correctly, inbound marketing efforts can create quality CRM leads for salespeople to follow up with.
+When executed correctly, marketing efforts generate high-quality CRM leads for salespeople to follow up on.

-Inbound marketing leads are normally of higher quality than a list of visitors to a trade show booth.
-However, there will still be a percentage of leads that some salespeople affectionately refer to as “crap.”
+Whether inbound or outbound, there will always be a percentage of leads that some salespeople affectionately refer to as “crap.”

-A bad lead should be marked as ‘Disqualified’ in CRM.
-Although salespeople are among the less compliant CRM users, a bad lead can sometimes be left indefinitely in an ‘Open’ or ‘New’ state.
+A bad lead should be changed to the status ‘Disqualified’ in the CRM.
+Although salespeople are among the least compliant CRM users, a bad lead can sometimes be left indefinitely in an ‘Open’ or ‘New’ status.

 Most CRM systems can be easily configured such that the reason a lead has been disqualified must be selected from a list.